Boris Johnson has challenged Jeremy Hunt - his rival for the Tory leadership - to commit to taking Britain out of the EU by the end of October.

-In recent days the former mayor of London's campaigned has been blighted first by the news that police were called to a late-night row with his girlfriend, Carrie Symonds, and then allegations that a photo released of the pair together was staged.
+In recent days the former mayor of London's campaigned has been blighted first by the news that police were called to a with his girlfriend, Carrie Symonds, and then allegations that a photo released of the pair together was staged.

 Police who attended the scene on Friday night said they found everyone "safe and well" and that no further action was taken.

 In a bid to focus his leadership campaign on other issues, Mr Johnson abandoned his "submarine strategy" after being called a "coward" by rival Jeremy Hunt, and sought to move the focus on to Brexit, the issue dominating the race, on Tuesday.